ai-pipestream/.github/docs/hamster-wheel/dev-service-discovery/README.md

 ## Development Phases

-### Phase 1: Platform-Registration Service (MVP)
+### Phase 1: Platform-Registration Service + All Platform Containers (MVP)

-**Goal**: Validate the pattern with a single service
+**Goal**: Validate the pattern with platform-registration in dev mode, all other services as containers

+**Key Insight**: When running `quarkus dev` on platform-registration-service, start ALL platform service containers (mapping-service, connector-admin, account-service, opensearch-manager, etc.) so the full platform is available.
+Only platform-registration-service itself will be replaced by dev mode.

 **Tasks:**
-1. Add `platform-registration-service` container to `compose-devservices.yml`
+1. Add ALL platform service containers to `compose-devservices.yml`:
+   - `platform-registration-service` (will be replaced by dev mode)
+   - `mapping-service`
+   - `connector-admin`
+   - `account-service`
+   - `opensearch-manager`
+   - Any other core services needed
+2. Configure containers with `SERVICE_REGISTRATION_TAGS=deployment:container` environment variable
-2. Enhance `SelfRegistrationService` to add deployment tags
+3. Enhance `SelfRegistrationService` to detect dev mode and add `deployment:dev` tag (or use `SERVICE_REGISTRATION_TAGS` env var for containers)
-3. Create runtime orchestration component
+4. Create runtime orchestration component that:
+   - Starts all platform containers
+   - Only manages handoff for the service running in dev mode
-4. Implement container → dev mode handoff
+5. Implement container → dev mode handoff for platform-registration-service
-5. Test with platform-registration-service
+6. Test with platform-registration-service in dev mode, all others as containers

 **Success Criteria:**
 - Developer runs `quarkus dev` on platform-registration-service
-- Container starts automatically
+- ALL platform containers start automatically
+- Platform-registration container registers with `deployment:container` tag
-- Dev mode starts and replaces container
+- Dev mode starts and registers with `deployment:dev` tag
+- Platform-registration container is removed, dev mode instance remains
+- All other containers continue running
+- Full platform is available for development
 - No manual intervention required

+### Phase 2: Frontend Support (Immediate Next Step)

+**Goal**: Enable frontend development with minimal setup, always have frontend available

+**Why Phase 2 (Not Phase 3)**: Frontend only needs platform-registration running.
+Once Phase 1 is complete, frontend can bootstrap immediately.
+This allows developers to always have a working frontend while developing backend services.

+**Requirements:**
+- Frontend needs platform-registration running (from Phase 1)
+- Can discover other services via Consul
+- Simple startup script or compose file
+- No Quarkus extension needed (Node.js)

+**Implementation Options:**
+1. **Simple Startup Script**: Check if platform-registration is available, start if not
+2. **Docker Compose**: Add frontend service to compose file with dependency on platform-registration
+3. **Hybrid**: Frontend startup script that uses compose for platform-registration if needed

+**Recommended Approach**: Simple Node.js startup script that:
+- Checks Consul for platform-registration service
+- If not found, starts it via docker-compose (or waits if dev mode is starting)
+- Once available, frontend can query Consul for all other services
+- Frontend starts normally

+**Success Criteria:**
+- Developer can start frontend with single command
+- Frontend automatically ensures platform-registration is available
+- Frontend can discover all services via Consul
+- Works whether platform-registration is in dev mode or container

-### Phase 2: Foundational Services
+### Phase 3: Additional Services (Future)

-**Goal**: Extend to other core services
+**Goal**: Extend orchestration to other services for multi-service development

-**Services to Add:**
+**Services to Add Orchestration For:**
 - `mapping-service`
 - `connector-admin`
 - `account-service`
-- `opensearch-manager` (optional)
+- `opensearch-manager`
+- Any other services developers want to work on

 **Tasks:**
-1. Add each service container to compose file
-2. Test multi-service scenarios
-3. Validate independent service orchestration

-### Phase 3: Frontend Support

-**Goal**: Enable frontend development with minimal setup

-**Requirements:**
-- Frontend only needs platform-registration running
-- Can discover other services via Consul
-- Simple startup script or compose file

-**Implementation:**
-- Create separate compose file for frontend
-- Or enhance existing compose with frontend service
-- Frontend startup checks for platform-registration
-- Once available, frontend can query Consul for other services
+1. Each service can independently run in dev mode
+2. Extension handles handoff for whichever service is in dev mode
+3. Other services continue as containers
+4. Multiple services can be in dev mode simultaneously

+**Note**: This phase is less critical since Phase 1 + 2 provide a complete development environment.
+Phase 3 is for developers who need to work on multiple services simultaneously.

 ## State Management